dCache/www-dcache-org/README.md

 $ hugo new apage.md
 ```

 The new elements are created relative to `content` directory.
 Special [front matter](https://gohugo.io/content-management/front-matter/) can be used to control page/post behavior.
-For news and posts:
+For posts:

 - tags
 - categories